micaelaneus/strength-as-ccoty/the-lions-remedy-ritual.md

 * Gather the scraps of paper from the first step of the ritual and prepare your method for releasing them; we use a candle and burn bowl.
 * One by one, lift each scrap in your right hand and recite a one-line banishing spell (examples below) as you carefully set it aflame.
 If you wish to read it or name what you’re releasing (very optional), use only the shortest description possible.
 Retelling the story will re-activate those neural pathways just when we want that pattern to fade away, so briefer is better.
 * One-line banishing spells in order of increasing intensity:
-  * By fire, I return this energy [or brief description] to its source.
-May it flow to the place where it does the most good— it’s no longer needed here.
+  * *By fire, I return this energy* [or brief description] to its source.
+May it flow to the place where it does the most good— it’s no longer needed here.*
-  * By the power of fire, I surrender and release you, ending all attachments.
-May you go to serve life in a new form, in a new place.
+  * *By the power of fire, I surrender and release you, ending all attachments.
+May you go to serve life in a new form, in a new place.*
-  * By fire, I banish you.
+  * *By fire, I banish you.
 For my highest good, I banish you.
-To serve life [or a specific cause], I banish you.
+To serve life* [or a specific cause], *I banish you.*
-  * [Begin by naming the issue, or simply say:] I cast you out.
+  * [Begin by naming the issue, or simply say:] *I cast you out.
 I no longer desire your presence in my life, your energy is unwelcome, and so you must go.
 By fire, I burn and banish you.
-Do not return.
+Do not return.*
-  * With this flame and by my will, I reclaim all power from you* [or brief description].
-From this moment until the end of time, I am safe from your control.
-This fire has cleansed my life of your influence, and I am free.
-[At “power”, name anything you want to call back like dignity, financial freedom, or romantic longing.]
+  * *With this flame and by my will, I reclaim all power from you.From this moment until the end of time, I am safe from your control.
+This fire has cleansed my life of your influence, and I am free.* [At “power”, name anything you want to call back like dignity, financial freedom, or romantic longing.]
 * When you finish releasing every bit of old baggage, close out this portion of the ritual by speaking a version of the following phrase:
-  * May this flame find and release any negative energy, attachment, or influence not yet named which does me harm, for my good and the good of all beings.
+  * *May this flame find and release any negative energy, attachment, or influence not yet named which does me harm, for my good and the good of all beings.*
 * Use incense, smudging herbs, or essential oils to clear the air.
 Peeling citrus and adding the rinds to hot water works as well, and so does simply opening a window.
 If using a dedicated banishing-protecting candle (often black), extinguish it.
 Leave your ritual candle burning.

 Now that you’ve cleaned out your bag, you find the enchanted Lion's Remedy fits perfectly, and carrying it is no trouble.
 Content with your adventure, you pause for a moment to soak in the delicious power of the meadow before heading back toward the mountain to home.